 A fully improvised theatrical journey through tales of the audience’s making!
 This hilarious, high energy production invites audience members to help make the stories happen or to just sit back and enjoy the ride!
 A great, theatrical way to spend a Saturday morning.

-WTSS? features a cast of experienced adult performers, including Steve the improvising poodle.
+WTSS? is ColdTowne’s resident Improv for Youth Troupe and features a cast of experienced adult performers, including Steve the improvising poodle.
 Pay what you want.
 Appropriate for audiences of all ages, but often most enjoyed by those 3 to 12.

 What brought Move Your Tale and ColdTowne together?
 Storytelling and Improvisation naturally complement one another.
 By combining our efforts to build a Performing Arts Program for Youth, we create a unique opportunity for kids to both perform and to watch live performance created for young audiences.
 An emphasis is placed on playful, positive collaboration, listening and supporting, creating in the moment, and telling stories that are meaningful both to the performer and to the listener.